 Healthy Start is a comprehensive, evidence-based program for increasing healthy eating and physical activity opportunities in early learning environments.
-This bilingual initiative was developed in Saskatchewan by a group of partners led by the Réseau Santé en français de la Saskatchewan (Saskatchewan Network for Health Services in French), with the main source of funding provided by the Public Health Agency of Canada through the Innovation Strategy’s “Achieving Healthy Weights in Canadian Communities” as well as the Government of Saskatchewan’s Community Initiatives Fund. (hyperlink to Our Partners page)
+This bilingual program was developed in Saskatchewan by a group of partners led by the Réseau Santé en français de la Saskatchewan (Saskatchewan Network for Health Services in French).

 Cultural and Linguistic Adaptations

-To reach even more children in Saskatchewan the team made cultural adaptations to the Healthy Start program.
-For Indigenous communities, Healthy Start put their training content and resources under a holistic lens and made changes so it aligned with the Indigenous culture.
-In addition, a series of activity cards were developed with Indigenous ways of learning based on traditional activities and storytelling.
-Through local and professional feedback, the program’s language was also simplified to be more inclusive of individuals for whom English or French is an additional language, including Indigenous and new Canadian families.
+To reach even more children in Saskatchewan, cultural adaptations were made to the Healthy Start program.
+For Indigenous communities, Healthy Start put their training content and resources under a holistic lens and made changes so it aligned with Indigenous cultures in Saskatchewan.
+A series of Indigenous activity cards were also developed, in collaboration with elders, based on traditional activities and storytelling.
+In addition, the program’s language was also simplified to be more inclusive of individuals for whom English or French is an additional language, including Indigenous and new Canadian families.